-The law recognises that in some circumstances it may be appropriate for Staff to report their concerns to an external body such as a regulator.
-It will very rarely if ever be 5 appropriate to alert the media.
+However, if for whatever reason, Staff feel they cannot raise their concern internally and reasonably believe the information and any allegations are substantially true, the law recognises that in some circumstances it may be appropriate for Staff to report their concerns to another prescribed person such as a regulator or professional body.
+It will very rarely if ever be appropriate to alert the media.
 We strongly encourage you to seek advice before reporting a concern to anyone external.
 The independent whistleblowing charity, Protect, operates a confidential helpline.
-They also have a list of prescribed regulators for reporting certain types of concern.
+They also have a list of prescribed people or bodies for reporting certain types of concern.

+Where you concern is regarding our safeguarding practices, and you feel unable to raise it internally or have concerns about the way your concern is being handled by us, you can contact the NSPCC whistleblowing advice line on 0800 028 0285 - 8:00 AM to 8:00 PM, Monday to Friday or email: help@nspcc.org.uk.
+Alternatively, you can write to: National Society for the Prevention of Cruelty to Children (NSPCC), Weston House, 42 Curtain Road, London EC2A 3NH.

 Whistleblowing concerns usually relate to the conduct of Trust Staff, but they may sometimes relate to the actions of a third party, such as a service provider.
 The law allows Staff to raise a concern in good faith with a third party, where the member of staff reasonably believes it relates mainly to their actions or something that is legally their responsibility.
 However, Staff are encouraged to report such concerns internally first.
 Staff should contact one of the other individuals set out above for guidance.

-Protection and support for whistleblowers It is understandable that whistleblowers are sometimes worried about possible repercussions.
-The Trust aims to encourage openness and will support Staff who raise genuine concerns under this policy, even if they turn out to be mistaken.
+Protection and support for whistleblowers

+It is understandable that whistleblowers are sometimes worried about possible repercussions.
+The Trust is commented to good practice and high standards and aims to encourage openness and will support Staff who raise genuine concerns under this policy, even if they turn out to be mistaken.

 Staff must not suffer any detrimental treatment as a result of raising a concern.
 Detrimental treatment includes dismissal, disciplinary action, threats or other unfavourable treatment connected with raising a concern.
-If a member of staff believes that he or she has suffered any such treatment, he or she should inform the Head of School immediately.
+If a member of staff believes that they have suffered any such treatment, they should inform the Head of School immediately.
 If the matter is not remedied the member of staff should raise it formally using the Trust's Grievance Policy and Procedure.

 Staff must not threaten or retaliate against whistleblowers in any way.
-Anyone involved in such conduct will be subject to disciplinary action.
+The Trust will not tolerate any such harassment or victimisation, and anyone involved in such conduct will be subject to disciplinary action.

+However, to ensure the protection of all our staff, those who raise a concern frivolously, maliciously and/or for personal gain and/or make an allegation they do not reasonably believe to be true and/or made in the public interest will also be liable to disciplinary action.

 All Staff are responsible for the success of this policy and should ensure that they use it to disclose any suspected danger or wrongdoing.
 Staff are invited to comment on this policy and suggest ways in which it might be improved.
 Comments, suggestions and queries should be addressed to the Head of Schools in the first instance.